-- Talk about teamwork as a team sport: There is no ‘I’ in ‘team’.
-As cheesy as it sounds, this phrase reminds us that team conversations that use ‘we’, ‘us’ and ‘our’ directly reflect a shared reality, not an individual one.
+- Talk about teamwork as a team sport.
+There is no ‘I’ in ‘team’.
+Cheesy as it might be, this cute little phrase reminds us that team conversations that use the language of ‘we’, ‘us’ and ‘our’ are directly reflecting a shared reality, not an individual one.

-- Raise visibility of shared context and issues: Knowledge is power.
-Too often leaders hold back key information that could shape and direct the work of the team.
-There is a rise in the demand for transparency by employees – in large part because they want to be involved in solving problems jointly.
+- Raise visibility of shared context and issues.
+Knowledge is power.
+Too often leaders hold back key information that could shape and direct the work of the team, if only they knew about it.
+There is a real rise in the demand for transparency by employees – in large part, I believe, because they want to be involved in solving problems jointly.
 Create visibility of the problems, don’t hide them away.

 The keys to a strong mindset of collaboration – empathy, valuing collaboration, and team orientation – help build resiliency for your team.
-An empathetic, team-oriented, values-driven mentality helps to avoid situations that could derail teamwork.
+An empathic, values-driven mentality that’s oriented towards the team also helps avoid situations that could derail teamwork.
 Developing this mindset will set your team up for productive, collaborative work that drives company success.